 Net rental income / real estate value x 100

-We can picture Jeremy, who owns a condo that he rents to his friend Alice.
-He bought the one-bedroom unit for $560,000 and is renting it to Alice for $2,350 per month.
-The costs for the condo, such as taxes, homeowner’s insurance, and association fees total $850 per month.
+You own a condo that you rent to your friend.
+You bought the one-bedroom unit for $560,000 and are renting it for $2,350 per month.
+The costs for the condo, including taxes, homeowner’s insurance, and association fees, total $850 per month.

-To figure out his yield, his first step is to figure out his net annual rental income:
+To calculate your yield, the first step is to figure out your net annual rental income:

 $2,350 – $850 = $1,500/month x 12 months = $18,000/year

-Next, Jeremy should divide his annual rental income by the cost of his property, and finally multiply by 100:
+Next, divide your annual rental income by the cost of his property and multiply by 100:

 $18,000 / $560,000 = 0.0321 x 100 = 3.21%

-This yield calculation tells Jeremy how much of his initial investment he’ll be getting back each year by renting out the condo.
-Since yield does not include capital gains, this number does not include any amount he’ll recoup when he sells the condo if the property value has gone up.
+This yield calculation tells you how much of your initial investment you’ll be getting back each year by renting out the condo.
+Since yield does not include capital gains, this number does not include any amount you will recoup when you sell the condo, if the property value has gone up.

 Pay attention to real yields

 As with so many financial calculations, inflation rears its ugly head in the process of figuring out yields.
-Since a dollar’s purchasing power—its real value—declines over time, it’s important to add that into your calculation for whether your investments are yielding you sufficient funds.
+Since a dollar’s purchasing power — its real value — declines over time, it’s important to factor that into your calculation for whether your investments are yielding sufficient funds.
 Would it be better just to put your moolah under the mattress?

 It’s important to pay attention to real yield and real return when setting up and managing your investment portfolio.